-- 1. Email or call your departmental administrative support staff, department chair, and, if applicable, Center Director.
-Include information about the class time, the classroom, and (if possible) include a description of your lesson plans for the day.
+- 1. Email or call your departmental administrative support staff, department chair or academic dean, and, if applicable, Center Director.
+Include information about the class time, the classroom, and, if possible, include a description of your lesson plans for the day.
 They will either cover your class or notify your students of a cancellation. - 2.
 Complete a faculty absence form as soon as possible. - 3.
 See the section on Workload for more information on faculty absences.